Soara and the House of Monsters

 Soara and the House of Monsters (ソアラと魔物の家, Soara to Mamono no Ie) is a Japanese fantasy adventure manga series written and illustrated by Hidenori Yamaji.
-Shogakukan publishes it since 2021 in their magazine Shōnen Sunday S and on their webcomic platform Sunday Webry, and also releases it in collected tankōbon volumes.
-These have since 2023 been released in English by Seven Seas Entertainment.
+Shogakukan publishes it since November 2021 in their magazine Shōnen Sunday S and on their webcomic platform Sunday Webry, and also releases it in collected tankōbon volumes.
+These have since September 2023 been released in English by Seven Seas Entertainment.
+An anime television series adaptation produced by Felix Film is set to premiere in 2027.

 The story follows the human woman Soara, who after the end of a war between monsters and humans joins a group of travelling dwarf architects who build houses for various types of monsters.
 It was nominated for the Next Manga Award for best web manga in 2022 and 2023, and was well received for its artwork of monster houses and its themes of prejudice and understanding.

 Plot

 Soara and the House of Monsters is a fantasy adventure story following Soara (ソアラ), an orphan who has been trained to fight in the war between humans and monsters, but is left without a purpose and home when peace is declared just as she becomes old enough to be a knight.
 Wandering aimlessly, she encounters a group of traveling dwarf architects led by Kirik (キリク, Kiriku), who renovate and build dream homes for monsters, such as goblins, slimes, and dragons.
 Soara is distrustful of monsters, but is moved by the architects' work, and joins them in their travels.